History and Purpose

 The trustees also insisted that Lehigh was to be nondenominational and would have an admission policy based on merit.
 Competitive examinations were held for applicants for admission.
 From 1871 to 1891 no tuition was charged, but the national financial crisis at the turn of the century decimated the value of the Lehigh Valley Railroad stock that Packer had given to Lehigh, which was the principal source of income.

 At first the student body was entirely male.
 The contemporary ideological climate would permit nothing else.
 But in the fall of 1918, women were admitted to graduate programs for the first time.
-In 1971, the university opened its undergraduate program to them as well.
+In 1971, the university opened its undergraduate programs to them as well.
 Today men and women applicants are considered on an equal basis.

 From the first, the students were serious-minded.
 In 1924, Catherine Drinker Bowen, daughter of President Henry Drinker and later a famous biographer, published a brief history of Lehigh University, in which she commented:

 “Ask any college professor which brand of boy he would prefer to teach, the cigarette brand or the flannel shirt variety.
 Right here we offer ten to one the flannel shirts...Lehigh still holds to the emblem of the flannel shirt—long may it wave!
 Engineers come to college to work.
 A writer in the Syracuse Post in 1895 spoke truthfully when he said, ‘From the first, Lehigh’s characteristic has been her earnestness.
 It is the boast of her graduates, the inspiration of her students.
 Men go there to learn to take a useful part in the economy of life.’”

 Today, Lehigh University still adheres to Asa Packer’s goal of a liberal and scientific education for practical service.
 Faculty and students work to maintain high quality in instructional programs.
 Generous support from individuals, foundations, industry, and government help Lehigh to retain a high quality of education and faculty while keeping tuition as low as possible.
 (Tuition covers only a part of the cost of a Lehigh education.)